JPSC-PDRC-KEIO/jpscdocs_en/single/self_development_s.rst

 7. University or college (completed some courses, or as auditor[[??]] or research student)
 8. University or college (department of telecommunications or a broadcasting college)
 9. Graduate school
-10. correspondence courses in miscellaneous category
+10. Paid distance learning
-11. community center or culture center
+11. Community/culture center
 12. Other (Specify: _____________ )

 .. note::